 GL DRAFT 8.3.2310.12.23

-decision is based on Company’s violation of any applicable Law Governmental Requirement or Required Authorization.
-This obligation shall terminate the calendar year after the calendar year in which the Term ends.

 2.8.
 Disposal Guarantee.
 Company guarantees that :it will accept County Waste at the Landfill; provided, that, Company shall not accept any such waste Waste that constitutes an Unacceptable Waste; and.

 (c) residents of Russell County shall be permitted to use the Landfill for the disposal of their own Acceptable Wastes (“Resident Waste”) for so long as the Landfill is open and is accepting such waste; provided, that, Company will only be required to accept Resident Waste (i) delivered by residents in their personal, non-commercial vehicles (i.e., non-commercial cars and pickup trucks without side-rails); (ii) upon presentation of evidence reasonably satisfactory to Company that the resident is indeed a resident of Russell County (which may include, but is not limited to, the resident’s driver’s license showing a Russell County address, together with a utility bill showing such address).
 Company may deny access to the Landfill to anyone who attempts to bring such waste who is not a resident of Russell County, and may establish reasonable restrictions and measures with respect to the amount of Resident Waste accepted in a given time period.